Ishinoshita/Leela-Zero-Training-Data-Viewer/README.md

 and their sgf: [chunk_1047_game_30.zip](https://github.com/Ishinoshita/Leela-Zero-Training-Data-Viewer/files/2435778/chunk_1047_game_30.zip);
 [chunk_1042_game_7.zip](https://github.com/Ishinoshita/Leela-Zero-Training-Data-Viewer/files/2435779/chunk_1042_game_7.zip)

-Although p_best_10_raw = 1.000000 is not impossible, it turns out that in most case we have also p_max_raw = p_picked_raw = 1, which may not be strictly impossible, but a series of such values seems almost impossible.
+Although p_best_10_raw = 1.000000 is of course not impossible, it turns out that in most cases we lso have p_max_raw = p_picked_raw = 1, which may not be strictly impossible, but a series of such values seems almost impossible.

 I initially suspected fake data.
 But when I replayed a few sfg with Sabaki (LZ177, 1600v, no randomness) I found that LZ177 almost always agreed with the game trajectory.